miteshsevani/telegraph/README.md

 # telegraph
 Telegraph front end exercise

-:clock1: Time Taken: Approximately 4 hours
+:clock1: Time Taken: Approximately 4 - 5 hours

 To view the page, go to http://localhost:3000/einstein-and-churchill-both-took-daily-naps

 ### :mega: Styling

-I have only used CSS - I would have usually opted to use sass as my css preprocessor.
+* I have only used CSS - I would have usually opted to use sass as my css preprocessor
+* I have used css grid for layout to ensure responsiveness

 ### :mega: Show single post
 Given that I submit the path of the article into the browser